 FitsBrush not only perfectly fits your mouth, it also stands for "Funding In The School" which is Rachael's way of giving back.

-It was 15 years ago Rachael graduated as a hygienist and since has worked with nearly 10,000 adults and children.
+It was 17 years ago Rachael graduated as a hygienist and since has worked with over 10,000 adults and children.
 She is currently a hygienist for the Rockford Public School System under Dr. Cyrus Oates, providing exams, prophylactics, sealants, fluoride treatments, and more importantly, education.
 Working in the schools was an eye opening experience for her.

 The amount of tooth decay and neglect that she witnessed made the statistic more real - "The #1 most common childhood disease is not obesity, its tooth decay.
 Kids are missing first and second molars already, due to deep decay that was neglected.
 At a certain point, the only way to save a tooth is a root canal and crown.
 In the case of most of the kids we treat, parents can only afford to extract the tooth instead.
 Can you imagine missing molars your whole life?
 How differently would you choose your food?"